ZX81: Development and manufacture

 The new ROM incorporated trigonometric and floating-point functions, which its predecessor had lacked – the ZX80 could only deal with whole numbers.
 Grant came up with one of the ZX81's more novel features, a syntax checker that indicated errors in BASIC code as soon as it was entered (rather than, as was standard at the time, only disclosing coding errors when a program was run).
 Unfortunately for Vickers, he introduced a briefly notorious error – the so-called "square-root bug" that caused the square root of 0.25 to be returned erroneously as 1.3591409 – as a result of problems with integrating the ZX Printer code into the ROM.
 Although it was eventually fixed, the bug became the subject of controversy and Sinclair was forced to replace some of the ZX81s sold to early customers.
 On a more positive note, Vickers' work on the manual was received favourably, being described in 1983 as "one of the classic texts on BASIC".
 Max Phillips commented in a What Micro? retrospective:

 The task of designing the ZX81's case again fell to Rick Dickinson, who produced an updated version of the ZX80's wedge-shaped case.
 This time round, the design team were able to use injection moulding, which enabled them to deliver a higher-quality case.
 Dickinson originally envisaged the ZX81 as "an expandable range of boxes following a vaguely modular approach with a common width", though this approach was eventually dropped.
 From start to finish, the design process took about six months.

-The ZX81 was launched on 5 March 1981 in two versions (though with identical components) – a pre-assembled machine or a cheaper kit version, which the user could assemble himself.
+The ZX81 was launched on 5 March 1981 in two versions (though with identical components) – a pre-assembled machine or a cheaper kit version, which the user could assemble themself.
 Both versions were manufactured in Dundee, Scotland by Timex Corporation at the company's Dryburgh factory.
 Timex had not been an obvious choice of manufacturing subcontractor, as the company had little previous experience in assembling electronics.
 It was a well-established manufacturer of mechanical watches but was facing a crisis at the beginning of the 1980s.
 Profits had dwindled to virtually zero as the market for mechanical watches stagnated in the face of competition from the digital and quartz watches.
 Recognising the trend, Timex's director, Fred Olsen, determined that the company would diversify into other areas of business.